 The Grow grant program is focused on community-based, local initiatives.
 For the Grassroots Fund that means that:

-- The group is volunteer-driven or has no more than 2 full-time paid staff.
+- groups that are volunteer-driven or have no more than 2 full-time paid staff (80 hrs/week)

 - Lobbying or partisan political activity

 - Micro-, mini-, re-granting programs